Riot in Akola was possibly pre-planned: Maha minister | Law-Order

 - India

-Maharashtra minister Girish Mahajan has claimed the clash between members of two communities in Akola which claimed one person's life and left nine others injured was possibly ''pre-planned''.
+Maharashtra minister Girish Mahajan has claimed the clash between members of two communities in Akola which claimed one person's life and left eight others injured was possibly ''pre-planned''.

 The clash broke out on Saturday night in the sensitive Old City area of Akola over a religious post which went viral on a social media platform, a senior police official earlier said.